jacomyma/mapping-controversies/_pages/tuto-1-6.md

 	wikipedia-articles - 22 energy conversion articles.csv
 </a><br><br></center>

-It just contains the list of 22 articles about energy conversion.
+It just contains a list of 22 articles about energy conversion.
+In fact, this list is just a small part of the articles about energy conversion, but we thought that it would be enough for now.

+If you feel like it, you can try the [<i class="fas fa-file-csv"></i> list of 139 articles](../assets/data/1-6/wikipedia-articles - 139 energy conversion articles.csv) from the first level of the [Wikipedia category](https://en.wikipedia.org/wiki/Category:Energy_conversion).
+Expect the notebook to take about 10 minutes to run, then.

 # Open the notebook in Google Colab